solaranamnesis/hildebrand-jacob/the-works-of-hildebrand-jacob-esq/full-text-english.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Where'er thou'rt found, great _Pow'r_, vouchsafe th Aid!
 Deign visit our Retreat! the sacred _Muse_,
 The sacred _Muse_ with me your Help implores;
-Of N. ar, 999; Sports by turne we man to. —
+Of _War_, and _Sports_ by turns we mean to sing,
-Of mighty Heroes, and of mighty Love...
-9
+Of mighty _Heroes_, and of mighty _Love_.

-In vain the God of Numbers doth inſpire,
+In vain the _God_ of _Numbers_ doth inspire,

-In vain Apollo's.
-8 Sons attempt to 0
+In vain _Apollo_'s Sons attempt to soar
 Without thy Influence.
-Come, Goddeſs, come!
+Come, Goddess, come!

-& & SS 4 a —

-Bring with thee Luiet, Contemplation, AD:
+Bring with thee _Quiet_, _Contemplation_,
-Poetic ſions bright, and Dream ſublime,
+Poetic _Visions_ bright, and _Dreams_ sublime,
-Such as of old great Homer did inſpire, |
+Such as of old great _Homer_ did inspire,
-Such as the Gods above themſelves may dream, f
+Such as the Gods above themselves may dream,
-Still Dreams indeed; but Dreams of mighty Jvve.
+Still Dreams indeed; but Dreams of mighty _Jove_.
-ANY 5 WF PP,

-I Wn < Ry » 4 nat
-, 4 9 — v a 12 ST ö * 1 1 1 : 1 44 a
-1 m —_— _ if + ». a6 po © Pe. — - Wh" — — 8

-1 422 - 2 8 ; \ * "

-Sf 2 EY n 40 3 .

-an *

-Iz
-—

-EP 3

-Thus well attended, bleſs our Solitude !
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Thus well attended, bless our _Solitude!_
-There nothing ſhall ſuſpend thy gentle Reign,
+There nothing shall suspend thy gentle Reign,
-Save the low Murmur of a diſtant Stream,
+Save the low Murmur of a distant Stream,
-Except by chance ſweet Plylomel complains,
+Except by chance sweet _Philomel_ complains,
-Or Cue tunes her melting Voice, and Lyre.
+Or _Cloë_ tunes her melting Voice, and Lyre.

 ...